sarnold/procman/README.rst

 * Valid - ``.procman.yaml`` or ``.procman_myproject.yml`` or ``.procman_pelican.yaml``
 * Invalid - ``.procman.yl`` or ``.proc_foobar.yaml`` or ``.proc_man.yml``

+Using your preferred editor, edit/add process blocks to ``scripts`` as shown in the example configuration (each "block" is a list element).

 Note there should only be one Procman configuration file in a given project source tree.
 Additional config file requirements include: